Wisdom Teeth Removal Atlanta

 What if I don’t have my wisdom teeth removed as a teenager or young adult?

-As wisdom teeth develop, the roots become longer and the jawbone becomes denser.
+As wisdom teeth develop, the roots become longer, and the jawbone becomes denser.
 When it is necessary to remove impacted wisdom teeth in your thirties, forties or beyond, the post-operative course can be prolonged and there may be a higher complication rate.
 Treating these complications may be more difficult and less predictable than with a younger patient.
 Healing may be slower, and the chance of infection can be increased.
 In general, you will heal faster, more predictably and have fewer complications if treated in your teens or early twenties.
-As an oral surgeon, we have a high skill level of removing wisdom teeth, and have many adjunctive techniques to improve your recovery.
+As an oral surgeon, we have a high skill level of removing wisdom teeth and have many adjunctive techniques to improve your recovery.
 We also can provide a gentler surgical environment since you are asleep and sitting still during the procedure.

 What happens on the day wisdom teeth are removed?

 Having anything in your stomach can increase the risk for serious anesthetic complications, including nausea and vomiting.
 Your procedure will be rescheduled if you have not heeded these guidelines.
 We may provide you with a prescription for pain medication at your consultation appointment, which for your convenience, can be filled in advance.
 When you are seated in the surgical room, we will make every effort to make you as comfortable as possible.
 Prior to your anesthesia, we will place an IV.
 This is a quick and nearly painless procedure that ensures optimal delivery of your medication.
-For people with a phobia of needles, talk to Dr. Loetscher during your consultation.
-Often if your health allows, we can let you breath anesthesia gasses prior to starting your IV, so seeing a needle is not an issue.
+For people with a phobia of needles, talk to Dr. Loetscher or Dr. Best during your consultation.
+Often if your health allows, we can let you breathe anesthesia gasses prior to starting your IV, so seeing a needle is not an issue.
 Local anesthesia is given once you are asleep to ensure comfort and allow adequate time to travel home and rest.
 You will be sleepy for a significant portion of the day.

 The Day of Treatment